Yura52/delu/README.rst

 *DeLU is a toolbox, not a framework, so you can learn things and start using them in any order.*

-The "API & Examples" section is the main source of knowledge about DeLU: it provides usage examples, explanation and docstrings (see the left sidebar on the website).
+The "API & Examples" section on the website is the main source of knowledge about DeLU: it provides usage examples, explanation and docstrings.

 How to contribute
 -----------------